IFRS 16: The background

 The new standard was developed to be more transparent about leased assets and related liabilities on balance sheet.
-It was accepted that the lessor accounting model worked wasn’t fundamentally flawed so no major changes were made to that model.
-Generally, the accounting requirements for lessors are not significantly changed so the focus of IFRS16 was mainly on lessee accounting, especially for leases currently off balance sheet.
+It was accepted that the lessor accounting model wasn’t fundamentally flawed so no major changes were made to that model.
+Generally, the accounting requirements for lessors are not significantly changed so the focus of IFRS 16 was mainly on lessee accounting, especially for leases currently off-balance sheet.

-IFRS16 was finally issued in January 2016 after a long period of development and has since been the subject of detailed consultation for application in the public sector.
+IFRS 16 was issued in January 2016 after a long period of development and has since been the subject of detailed consultation for application in the public sector.
 See below for the various consultations for the local government approach to implementation.

-The 2022/23 Code will include provisions to allow local authorities to voluntarily adopt IFRS16 in its Appendix F to allow for voluntary implementation as of 1 April 2022 and will be issued imminently.
+The 2022/23 Code included provisions to allow local authorities to voluntarily adopt IFRS 16 in its Appendix F to allow for voluntary implementation as of 1 April 2022.

 Consultations